Page title

 • You have provided [insert what was provided] which is not considered to be a lease, tenancy agreement or other legal instrument.

-Based on the evidence provided, you/the body corporate that has nominated you* do not have a right of occupation of a separate or distinguishable portion of rateable property, under a lease, tenancy agreement or other legal instrument** for at least 3 months, in the [insert name of local government].
+Based on the evidence provided, **you/the body corporate that has nominated you do/does not have a right of occupation of a separate or distinguishable portion of rateable property, under a lease, tenancy agreement or other legal instrument** for at least three months, in the [insert name of local government].

 3.7.
 Already enrolled or already nominated

-Some local governments have historically rejected enrolments because a person is already on the owners and occupier roll or is already nominated for a different body corporate.
+Some local governments have historically rejected enrolments because a person is already on the owners and occupiers register or is already nominated for a different body corporate.
 It does not appear that these represent a valid basis for rejecting enrolment.
 If this occurs, a local government should update the enrolment of the claimant or nominee to the most recent enrolment.

-A person can be the nominee of several bodies corporate; however, that person can only receive 1 vote for the district or in the case of a local government having wards, a ward, as per section 4.66 of the LG Act.
+A person can be the nominee of several bodies’ corporate; however, that person can only receive one vote for the district or in the case of a local government having wards, a ward, as per section 4.66 of the LG Act.

 4.1 Introduction

-Sections 4.33, 4.35 and 4.43 of the LG Act provide the ways a person is to be removed from the roll.
-As part of their maintenance of the roll, local governments should ensure they appropriately maintain their roll, follow the correct processes, and only remove those persons who they have the power to remove.
+Sections 4.33, 4.35 and 4.43 of the LG Act provide the ways a person is to be removed from the register of non-resident owners and occupiers.
+As part of their maintenance of the register, local governments should ensure they appropriately maintain their register, from which the electoral roll is drawn, follow the correct processes, and only remove those persons who they have the power to remove.
 The processes provide certain avenues for a CEO to remove someone without a need to seek submissions for 28 days; however, the submission process may need to be adhered to in some cases.

 4.2 Removal without notice